nla-group/fABBA/doc/source/quickstart.rst

 .. parsed-literal::

     conda uninstall fabba

+.. admonition:: Note

+   Some machine may raise the Cython issue, most of them happens since their machine have security issue - e.g., firewall - or without VC++ installed.

 Installing `fABBA` from the `conda-forge` channel can also be achieved by adding `conda-forge` to your channels with: